xxdoc/scivb2/Readme.txt

 This build is generally compatiable with code written for the original except for some rarely used features which have been removed, or moved into the misc class.
-In one or two instances a method name may have changed as well to better describe what it does.
+In several instances method names have changed to better describe what it does.

-Binary compatiability has not yet been set for this control.
-Once I get a bit further along I will set it.
+The SciLexer.dll in this build has been updated to current build 3.3.9 and recompiled so that it is compatiable with operating systems from Win2k forward. (no Encode/DecodePointer imports).

+The following lexers have been compiled in to this build:

+  asm vb vbscript sql cppnocase cpp hypertext xml phpscript

+More highlighter files are available in the original.zip

 Modification to this build by dzzie@yahoo.com